Sami Merdinian and Sarah Whitney, violinists

 "Their rock star status...is well deserved.
 Their classically honed technique mixed with grit and all out passionate attack transfixes the audience...”
 That is how the Sarasota Herald Tribune described SYBARITE5, the first group of its kind to win the Concert Artists Guild International Competition.
 Comprised of Sami Merdinian and Sarah Whitney, violins; Angela Pickett, viola; Laura Metcalf, cello; and Louis Levitt, bass, SYBARITE5 has taken audiences by storm all across the US, forever changing the perception of chamber music performance.
 From the moment their bows hit the strings, this quintet of talented, diverse musicians takes the audience on an exciting ride that engages the senses and redefines the rules.

 Dubbed the "Millennial Kronos," SYBARITE5’s eclectic repertoire from Bowie to Radiohead and Akiho to Assad combined with its commanding performance style is turning heads throughout the music world.
 The quintet’s debut album, Disturb the Silence, quickly reached the top ten on the Billboard charts.
 The group’s follow-up album, Everything in its Right Place, was released at Carnegie Hall to critical acclaim.
-SYBARITE5 recently completed its latest album, Outliers, featuring all new works from American composers.
-It will be available in the 2017-2018 season.
+SYBARITE5 recently released its latest album, Outliers, featuring all new works from American composers.
+It rapidly rose to No. 1 on the Billboard Classical chart.

 SYBARITE5 is deeply committed to education and outreach as well as performance.
 In addition to presenting masterclasses and workshops for over 60,000 students ages 5-25, they have worked closely with the composition departments of colleges and universities such as Luther College, Penn State, Samford University, New College and others to give students firsthand experience writing for string quintet in a popular program called So You Think You Can Compose.
 SYBARITE5 brings its latest composer-driven social media project to life by launching a collaboration with Juilliard and composer Ray Lustig dubbed Composagrams.